 Things To Do When ZZ Plant Root Bulb Is Exposed

 You can fix this issue using two useful methods, i.e., dividing the plant and transplanting or repotting the ZZ plant.
 Both these methods will help fix the issue and prevent the ZZ plant root bulb from getting exposed entirely.
-So, let's learn more about them in the following sections.

 1. Divide The Plant